-- All wild animals are potentially dangerous. - Never approach, feed, or entice wildlife of any kind, regardless of size. - Keep a safe viewing distance at all times (30 to 100 metres).

-Please report all bear, cougar, wolf, and coyote sightings to park staff immediately.
+- All wild animals are potentially dangerous. - Never approach or entice wildlife of any kind, regardless of size. - Keep a safe viewing distance at all times. - Please report all bear and wolf sightings to park staff immediately.

 Thank you!
 Your efforts in keeping a 'BARE campsite' are appreciated by Parks Canada and your fellow campers.
 Please take what you have learned here to other campgrounds in the future - we can all help to keep each other safe and wildlife wild.